greerviau/atrium/README.md

 npm run tauri build
 ```

 Produces a `.app` bundle in `src-tauri/target/release/bundle/`.
-The MVP does not require Developer ID signing or notarization — local/ad-hoc signing (or an unsigned build with a manually-cleared Gatekeeper warning) is sufficient.
+The MVP does not require Developer ID signing or notarization; local/ad-hoc signing (or an unsigned build with a manually cleared Gatekeeper warning) is sufficient.